cyrusinnovation/ideas/STORIES.md

 SOMEDAY/MAYBE
 -------------
+* Some sort of kaizen view?
+Or just in general reorganize along kaizen-y lines?
 * Show more than three stories in estimation view.
 * Make a nicer printable version of the estimation reference story list.
 * "Work In Progress" view.